aws-neuron/aws-neuron-sdk/tools/neuron-sys-tools/neuron-profile-user-guide.rst

 --------

-**neuron-profile** is a tool to profile and analyze performance of a ML model compiled with the Neuron compiler and run on Neuron devices.
+**neuron-profile** is a tool to profile and analyze performance of a ML model compiled with the Neuron compiler and run on NeuronDevices.

 .. note::

     Please use the ``aws-neuronx-tools`` package from Neuron SDK 2.11 or higher.

-neuron-profile helps developers identify performance bottlenecks and optimize their workloads for Neuron devices. neuron-profile provides insights into Neuron device activity including the instructions executed on each compute engine (ex.
+neuron-profile helps developers identify performance bottlenecks and optimize their workloads for NeuronDevices. neuron-profile provides insights into NeuronDevice activity including the instructions executed on each compute engine (ex.
 Tensor engine, Vector engine, etc.), DMA data movement activity, and performance metrics such as engine utilization, DMA throughput, memory usage, and more.
-Neuron device activity is collected by the ``neuron-profile capture`` command which runs the model with tracing enabled.
-Profiling overhead is typically minimal because Neuron devices have dedicated on-chip hardware profiling.
+NeuronDevice activity is collected by the ``neuron-profile capture`` command which runs the model with tracing enabled.
+Profiling typically has near zero overhead because NeuronDevices have dedicated on-chip hardware profiling.

 Installation
 ------------